Professional Development Grant

-OUR Travel Grants are now available for virtual conferences.
+OUR Professional Development Grants are now available for virtual conferences.

-The Office of Undergraduate Research (OUR) Travel Grant recognizes Purdue University undergraduate students who have been selected to present research findings at a national or international professional or academic conference.
-This program supports undergraduate students in the dissemination of their research and improvement of their communication skills through the participation in scholarly activity.
+The Office of Undergraduate Research (OUR) Professional Development Grant (formerly, the OUR Travel Grant) recognizes Purdue University undergraduate students who have been selected to present research findings at a national or international professional or academic conference.
+This program supports undergraduate students in the dissemination of their research and improvement of their communication skills through participation in scholarly activity.
 These awards, up to $500, are competitively awarded in the spring semester (travel from January 1 - December 31) and fall semester (travel from July 1 - June 30).

 Portions of this funding have been made possible through generous donations from OUR donors, parents of Purdue students, Student Life, and the Parents Fund.

 The student application and research mentor letter of support must be submitted by the deadline for the application to be complete.
 Complete applications will be reviewed following the deadline.
 Additional complete applications will be reviewed on a rolling basis until funds are depleted.

 Any Purdue University – West Lafayette undergraduate student currently or previously engaged in research, creative endeavors, or scholarly works under the guidance of a research mentor.

 - The undergraduate student must have received official acceptance for a presentation, but those who have applied to present but have not heard a decision can still apply while indicating that in the application.

 - The student must be enrolled in good standing in an undergraduate degree-seeking program (or PharmD) at Purdue University-West Lafayette both when the research was conducted and at the time of the travel grant application.

 - The student must be full-time at the time of applying and traveling.
 If a student graduates, they have 90 days to travel to their conference after graduation.